 Each of the islands merits a visit, but because of the limited ferry schedule, it's only logistically feasible to visit one of the islands on a day trip if traveling by ferry.

-About 85 kilometers (a one-hour drive) from Athens and 40 kilometers (a 35-minute drive) from Mycenae, Corinth is a modern port town with a bustling waterfront scene and a wide selection of shops, restaurants, and cafés.
+About 85 kilometers (a one-hour drive) from Athens and 40 kilometers (a 35-minute drive) from Mycenae, Corinth is a modern port town with a bustling waterfront scene and a wide selection of things to do, including plenty of shops, restaurants, and cafés.

-Most of the other ruins at the site date to the 1st century AD (during the era of Roman rule), including the forum, bathhouse, theater, the temple of Octavia, and the healing sanctuary of Asclepius.
+Most of the other ruins at the site date to the 1st century CE (during the era of Roman rule), including the forum, bathhouse, theater, the temple of Octavia, and the healing sanctuary of Asklepios.

 7. The Romantic City of Nafplio

 In a sheltered bay on the Argolic Gulf, this picturesque seaport is full of old-world romance.
-Nafplio's lively Mediterranean ambience is found throughout the town, but especially in its waterfront cafés and atmospheric alleyways.
+Nafplio exudes lively Mediterranean ambience in every corner of the town, but especially in its waterfront cafés and atmospheric alleyways.

 Boasting a rich heritage, Nafplio dates back to the Prehistoric Era with the Argonautic Expedition and the Trojan War.
-Later, the conquering Romans, Byzantine Empire, Venetians, and Ottoman Turks left their mark in a plethora of ancient monuments: fortified medieval castles, lavish Venetian buildings, elaborate Ottoman fountains, and domed Turkish mosques.
+Later, the conquering Romans, Byzantine Empire, Venetians, and Ottoman Turks left their mark in a plethora of ancient monuments: impressive Venetian fortresses, elaborate Ottoman fountains, and domed Turkish mosques.

 At the city's center is the Italianate Syntagma Square, lined with historic buildings.
 Another top attraction is the Palamidi Castle, presiding over a hilltop more than 200 meters above sea level.
 It's a rewarding trek up to the castle, but it requires a walk of nearly 1,000 steps.

-Another castle is even more inaccessible, the Venetian fortress of Bourtzi on the islet of Agioi Theodoroi, which can only be reached by boat during the tourism season, but is still a popular destination and the most-photographed landmark of Nafplio.
-The Bourtzi fortress hosts cultural events and a music festival during the summer.
+Another castle is even more inaccessible, the Venetian Bourtzi Fortress on the islet of Agioi Theodoroi, which can only be reached by boat during the tourism season, but is still a popular destination and the most-photographed landmark of Nafplio.
+The Bourtzi Fortress hosts the Summer Music Festival in June.